diegopaiva1/street-view-randomizer/README.md

 List of fovs, e.g., `-F 60 90 120`.
 The default value is 90.

-Note that the total number of images for each coordinate will be the product between the lengths of these lists.
-For each heading, the algorithm will generate a picture for each possible pair of pitch and fov.
+Note that the total number of images will be the product of the length of each list.
+For each heading, the algorithm will output an image for each pair of pitch and fov.

 #### `-S`

 Size of the output image, defaults to 256x256.
 The maximum size is 640x640.
 Must be a string of pattern `\d{1,3}x\d{1,3}`.

-### Putting all together
+### Putting it all together

 The following command will perform 3 weighted samplings of 12 images of size 512x512: